paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-047-community-development-banking.md

 ### Statutory Notes

 #### References in Text
 The Housing and Community Development Act of 1974, referred to in subsec. (e)(4), is Pub.
 L. 93–383, Aug.
 22, 1974, 88 Stat.
-633, as amended.
-For complete classification of this Act to the Code, see Short Title note set out under [section 5301 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section5301&num=0&edition=prelim), The Public Health and Welfare, and Tables.
+633. For complete classification of this Act to the Code, see Short Title note set out under [section 5301 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section5301&num=0&edition=prelim), The Public Health and Welfare, and Tables.

 <a id="section-4708"></a>